 For those wanting to truly touch the lives of others in a meaningful way, becoming a sponsor could be one of the most fulfilling decisions you will ever make.
 For more information on becoming a sponsor, please visit our Become a Sponsor section for more information.

-To give an example of how much difference even the smallest of donations can make, the current tuition at Cambodia’s leading institution, Build Bright University, stands at only $400/year.
+To give an example of how much difference even the smallest of donations can make, the current tuition at Cambodia’s Build Bright University is only $400/year.
 One Degree Forward also hopes to help students with additional costs incurred involved with attending university, such as costs associated with relocating from rural destinations into the city for the purpose of attending classes.
 If you would like to help give the gift of education to a deserving child in need, please join our growing team of supporters who share our goals of education and progress.